My Quiet Kitchen

 How To Make Oat Milk

-1. Combine 1 cup rolled oats with 4 cups of water in a blender.
-In my Vitamix I like to blend on high for no more than 30 seconds to avoid slimy oat milk.
-Depending on your blender I recommend experimenting with this to find the perfect blend time.
+1. Combine 1 cup rolled oats with 4 cups ice cold water in a blender.
+In my Vitamix I like to blend on high for no more than 30 seconds to avoid slimy oat milk (note that if you're only using it for chocolate sauce, this doesn't really matter).

 2. Strain the oat milk through several layers of cheesecloth or a nut milk bag.